Methylenedioxy

 Enzymes within the cytochrome P450 superfamily are able to form methylenedioxy bridges by closure of an open, adjacent phenol and methoxy group.
 Examples of products formed by this process are canadine and berberine.
 Similarly, ortho-demethylenation can be carried out by other members of the superfamily to open a bridge; a process which is applied to, as examples, both MDMA and MDA during their metabolism.

+MDPV and MDPHP, both belonging to the class of pyrrolidinophenones, share the street name "monkey dust," a play on the chemical term "methylenedioxy" present in both substances.